Project ethics council - PEC

 Annemieke Aartsma-Rus

-Dr. Annemieke Aartsma-Rus is a senior postdoc at the Department of Human Genetics and leader of the DMD genetic therapy group.
-She is the scientific representative of the LUMC in the TREAT-NMD governing board.
+Dr. Annemieke Aartsma-Rus is associate professor at the Department of Human Genetics and leader of the DMD genetic therapy group.
+She is currently Chair of the executive committee of the TREAT-NMD alliance and is a member of the Project Ethics Council and TACT Committee.

 Alessandra Ferlini